The Hair Color Wheel - Everything You Need to Know

 - Ash Blue Additive has been developed to add in blue for bases 6 and up.
 You can add in an inch of this into your color mix.
 This helps counteract brassiness (yellow) in blonde hair.

-Q: Can I add in Ashy Toners to Kill Brass When I am Working on Blonde Hair?
+Q: Can I also use Ash Based Toners to Kill Brass When I am Working on Blonde Hair?

 A: Yes, you can:

-- Use Intense Pearl Blonde 100.21 or Intense Silver Blonde 100.20 for first time applications or when a little more lift is still desired.
+- Use Intense Pearl Blonde 100V or Intense Silver Blonde 100B for first time applications or when the color is still yellow (level 9)

-- Use Pearl Blonde Toner or Silver Blonde Toner when the lift is correct but you need to "ashify".
+- Use Pearl Blonde Toner or Silver Blonde Toner when the lift is correct (level 10).

 Q: I'm doing all that but I am still not getting the Ashy Blonde Result that I am looking for.
 What am I doing wrong?